Queer ScreensTV Shows

 Like we said, watch it for the ladies.
 No, but jokes aside, we say watch it, but only if you’re comfortable with this type of show.
 Euphoria is a provocative piece of television that’s been sparking debate every week since its first season.
 So if you like messy, crude, cruel, explicit, and at times scandalous content with characters who are absolute nightmares and their very own worst enemy, then this season will surely entertain you.

 But be warned, if there’s a word that defines this new installment, it’s inconsistency.
 What made the first season so brilliant is completely absent from the second.
-That connection that existed between each character’s subplot and Rue’s journey is very weak.
+The connection that used to exist between each character’s subplot and Rue’s journey is very weak.
 So don’t expect one point to lead to another and then satisfactorily come together at the end like in the first season.
 It’s not going to happen.

 It was a very average season, with a couple of standout episodes that served as a reminder of just how good Euphoria can be when it tries to be serious rather than just provocative.